 - Investigating and processing grievances or disciplinary appeals;

-- Attending Union meetings.
+- Attending Union contract ratification and chapter meetings;

 Paid release time is not authorized to be used for political activity, any type of activity that is precluded by law or County policy as a conflict of interest, conducting membership drives, or soliciting membership from other County employees or applicants.

 The Union shall designate a reasonable number of stewards to assist in resolving grievances.
 The designation will depend on such circumstances as geographical locations, hours of employment, and departmental organizational structure.
 The Union shall notify Employee Relations in writing of the individuals so designated.
 Alternates may be designated to perform Steward’s function during the absence or unavailability of the stewards.
-Stewards may be relieved from their assigned work duties by their supervisors to investigate and process grievances initiated by other workers within the same work area or representation unit, including participating in Steps 1-4 of the grievance process as described in Section 38.2.
+Stewards may be relieved from their assigned work duties by their supervisors to investigate and process grievances initiated by other employees within the same work area or representation unit, including participating in Steps 1-4 of the grievance process as described in Section 38.2.
 Requests for release time shall not be unreasonably denied.
 Stewards shall promptly report to the Union any grievances which arise and cannot be adjusted on the job.
-Supervisory workers shall not represent non-supervisory workers in a grievance procedure where such activity might result in a conflict of interest.
+Supervisory employees shall not represent non-supervisory employees in a grievance procedure where such activity might result in a conflict of interest.
 Neither stewards nor the Union shall order changes, and no change shall be made except with the consent of the appropriate department heads.

 The Union shall notify the County in advance of an investigatory meeting if an additional steward is required to attend for the purpose of taking notes.
 Unless the County objects, an additional steward may be released for this purpose.